sunny-lee3/sunny-lee3/README.md

 ### Hello 👋

-As a new-comer in the developer wolrd, I am continuously learning and am open to any guidance, or suggestions so send them my way!
+Software developer emphasizing in JavaScript, but 🔭 I’m currently working on learning Java.
+I enjoy continuously learning and am open to any guidance, or suggestions so send them my way!

 *Fun Fact: On days where the responsibility is at its lowest, and I find myself deprived of movement, I am watching anime - or working on a personal project.* ✨